-- 19 The model's time-step interval is determined by the input data record, which must have equal - 20 time steps, and model output is generated for the same time step.
-Hydrological and - 21 meteorological data commonly are available for a daily time step, which is suitable for most - simulations over a time frame of months to decades.
-Time steps shorter than one day can be - used when high-resolution responses are of interest.
-Any time-step interval can be used - because the equations are not time-unit specific.
-However, the time step should be equal to or - 25 less than the quickest identifiable response; longer time steps will result in a loss of - information about response dynamics (Jakeman and Hornberger, 1993).
-RRAWFLOW also is - 27 independent of specific units for flow, water level, or solute concentration, and the user - should maintain unit consistency.
-Air temperature is always in °C.
+The model's time-step interval is determined by the input data record, which must have equal time steps, and model output is generated for the same time step.
+Hydrological and meteorological data commonly are available for a daily time step, which is suitable for most simulations over a time frame of months to decades.
+Time steps shorter than 1 day can be used when high-resolution responses are of interest.
+Any time-step interval can be used because the equations are not time-unit specific.
+However, the time step should be equal to or less than the quickest identifiable response of interest; longer time steps will result in a loss of infor-